Who we serve

 - Persons seeking entry will be subject to a screening process to determine if they have or may have been exposed to COVID-19 and are required to wear masks or cloth face coverings that cover their noses and mouths at all times while in the courthouse.

 - Among other restrictions, members of the public may not enter or remain in the courthouse if they fail or refuse to engage in this screening process; refuse to wear a mask or cloth face covering; or are required to quarantine in accordance with the Governor's order regarding travel outside of Massachusetts.
-The Third Order Regarding Public Access to State Courthouses & Court Facilities contains additional restrictions on entry to the courthouse.
+The Fourth Order Regarding Public Access to State Courthouses & Court Facilities contains additional restrictions on entry to the courthouse.